AlbertoR94/ML-projects-python/README.md

-# NLP-Tweets-Disaster
+# ML-projects-python
-This projects uses NLP to predict real disasters from tweets.
+This is a repository for machine learning projects in Python.